Oswald4422/Mosaic-Frontend/README.md

 - ✓ Unique event ID generation
 - ✓ Capacity management
 - ✓ Event modification and deletion
+- ✓ Admin can see the calendar view after creating an event

 ### Calendar Integration
 - ✓ Interactive calendar view